stefanofa/awesome/TOPICS.md

 ## agent-collaboration

-*   [lobehub/lobehub](https://github.com/lobehub/lobehub) - LobeHub organizes your agents into 7×24 operation.
-It hires, schedules, reports on your entire AI team.
-You stay in charge — without staying online.
+*   [lobehub/lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.

 ## agent-harness

-*   [lobehub/lobehub](https://github.com/lobehub/lobehub) - LobeHub organizes your agents into 7×24 operation.
-It hires, schedules, reports on your entire AI team.
-You stay in charge — without staying online.
+*   [lobehub/lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.

 ## plop